informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 will need to get the correct header and validator set before starting the light client syncing protocol.

-The configuration contains an initial list of peers.
+The configuration contains an initial list of full nodes (peers).
 For the sake of simplicity, one of the peers is selected as the "primary", while the rest are considered "backups".
 Most of the data is downloaded from the primary, and double checked against the backups.